On this page

 The ban on displaying tobacco products includes tobacco-like products such as electronic cigarettes and herbs intended for smoking.
 For online shops this means you may no longer show images of these products on your website.
 You may display smoking accessories, such as ashtrays and lighters.

 Specialist tobacco shops are in some cases exempt from the ban on displaying smoking products.
 For this, they need to be registered with the Netherlands Food and Consumer Product Safety Authority (NVWA) and fulfil conditions on for instance product range and (maximum) turnover.

 - web shops

 - all other possible outlets selling tobacco products

-The ban on displaying tobacco products will come into force on 1 January 2021.
+The ban on displaying tobacco products has come into force on 1 January 2021.
 For supermarkets this ban has entered into force on 1 July 2020.